daveikaye/RomanNumerals2/README.txt

    - subtracts roman numeral roman2 from roman numeral roman1.
    - returns the difference as a roman numeral or NULL if the difference or its component is invalid (per kata's definition).

+Addition and subtraction can only be performed on valid roman numerals.
+In case one of the roman numerals is invalid, NULL is returned.
+For a roman numeral to be valid, both of the below conditions must be met:
+1. All roman letters must be valid (e.g. MM is valid, while MA is not).
+2. The sequence of roman letters must be valid (e.g. IV is valid, while IIV is not).

 This kata was solved using TDD.
 The solution consists of three components:
    1. Conversion to Arabic from Roman numerals.